Classical Music Has a ‘God Status’ Problem

 To be serious about becoming a professional classical musician is, in other words, to be completely dedicated to honing one’s craft.
 And in an industry where women hold just 31 percent of the seats in major orchestras and were found to have composed just 1.8 percent of the music that major American orchestras performed in the 2014–15 season, anything that throws a music student off her game, even temporarily, has the potential to derail a career.

 Sexual misconduct has long been a problem in professional classical music.
 Last year, for example, the classical violinist Lara St. John told The Philadelphia Inquirer that she had been sexually assaulted by her teacher at the Curtis Institute of Music in the 1980s and that when she reported it at the time, her account had not been taken seriously.
 (The Curtis Institute opened an investigation in 2013, but recently admitted that it had been hampered by the passing of about three decades.)
 And according to a 2019 Daily Beast story, Jeffrey Epstein, the now-deceased financier who was charged last summer with the sex trafficking of minors, was a donor to Interlochen Arts Camp in Michigan and paid for the construction of a rental cabin near a girls’ division that he could use for up to two weeks per year; one mother accused him of attempting to groom her 13-year-old daughter at Interlochen in 1994.
 (Representatives for Interlochen told the Daily Beast that records only showed he’d stayed in the cabin for one week in 2000.)
 The renowned conductor Charles Dutoit was accused of sexual misconduct, including one allegation of rape, by 10 women.
 The incidents allegedly took place between 1985 and 2010.
 (Dutoit denied the allegations.)
-And last October, the Cleveland Orchestra, one of the most prestigious orchestras in the world, fired its concertmaster, William Preucil, and its principal trombonist, Massimo La Rosa, after an independent investigation found that the two had sexually harassed and engaged in sexual misconduct with their students and colleagues for years.
+And in October of 2018, the Cleveland Orchestra, one of the most prestigious orchestras in the world, fired its concertmaster, William Preucil, and its principal trombonist, Massimo La Rosa, after an independent investigation found that the two had sexually harassed and engaged in sexual misconduct with their students and colleagues for years.
 (According to the orchestra’s report, Preucil admitted to having “sexual contact with three female students,” and La Rosa admitted to having “attempted to kiss” a student during a lesson.
 Both denied engaging in other forms of misconduct.)

 With the rise of the #MeToo movement, the classical-music industry has seemed poised for a reckoning.
 The stories that have emerged thus far have largely documented the conduct of high-profile, powerful artists.
 Now, though, a new generation of young musicians preparing for careers in classical music is starting to speak out about the problems not just in the industry, but in the selective world of the elite conservatories that prepares performers to enter it.